Joint pain, swelling, restricted mobility and movement. Commonly referred to as arthritis or gout.

 4. What Uric Acid Crystals do and What you can Do!!!!

 Excess Uric Acid symptoms can be found throughout the body This is dependant on where the uric acid crystals have lodged.
 However most often this has occurred in the joints and especially the feet, this can then lead to localized pain.
 You will find pain medication to be of no help, in fact it may well add to the problem.
 To help with the reduction of pain daily baths with a cup of Epsom salts, soak in the bath for 20 minutes, the Epsom salts will support the body’s detoxification, this in turn will then help with the pain.
-Initially you may well have to do this twice a day.
+According to the Summit to Shore Chiropractic specialists, initially you may well have to do this twice a day.

 So to summarize what you can do and really this is the best help you can get because it is the only way that long term you will actually get on top of the problem.
 Avoid foods high in purines such as red and organ meat such as liver or kidneys: alcohol beverages especially beer, soft drinks, commercial fruit juices, processed meals, sauces and gravies.
 Keep to a minimum foods such as mushrooms, spinach, asparagus, cauliflower and legumes.